ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

 - **stats count(src_ip) as Requests by src_ip** – Counts events per source IP.
 Doing so identifies hosts generating abnormal traffic.
 - **sort -Requests** – Orders results descending.
 This is to highlight the most active attackers first.

-<b>The second query</b> was used to narrow the scope to HTTP requests directed specifically to the web server’s IP address to identify all inbound HTTP traffic.
+<b>The second query</b>

+This query was used to narrow the scope to HTTP requests directed specifically to the web server’s IP address to identify all inbound HTTP traffic.
 This provided a more focused look at network-level interactions and potential data submissions to the site.
 As part of the second query, I looked into the `http_method` field and saw that most of the HTTP traffic observed consisted of POST requests directed at the web server (see Figure 15).
 POST requests typically carry credentials during authentication.

 ```spl
 index=botsv1